nielsrowinbik/home/README.md

 # Niels & Laura's Home

-Configuration for our Home Assistant instance.
+Configuration for our secondary Home Assistant instance.